beginning of content

 There are public and private services that provide withdrawal programs.
 The aim of withdrawal management is to:

-You can take part in a withdrawal program in:
+You can take part in a withdrawal program:

+A safe and supportive place is important when withdrawing.
 Detoxing or withdrawing without support can lead to relapse.
-It can also be dangerous to your health.
-Counselling, or support from friends or family, can help.
+It can also be dangerous to your health — some withdrawal symptoms can be serious and severe.

 How can I help someone through withdrawal?

-If you need to support someone through withdrawal, talk to a doctor (you can search for a doctor in your region here), another health professional, or a drug and alcohol service before starting.
+If you are supporting someone through withdrawal, talk to a doctor or a drug and alcohol service before starting.

-It is important to look after yourself when caring for someone with an addiction.
-This includes eating and sleeping well, exercising, seeing friends and taking a break.
+It’s also important to look after yourself when caring for someone with an addiction.
+This includes:

 For more information about caring for someone, go to Carer Gateway, or call 1800 422 737.